Student support available following Careers Australia receivership

 Welcome to the Department of Training and Workforce Development

-The Department of Training and Workforce Development manages the State Government’s investment in vocational education and training.
-We work together with individuals, employers, business and industry and training providers to build a skilled Western Australian workforce for the future.
+The Department of Training and Workforce Development manages Western Australia's investment in vocational education and training.
+We work together with individuals, employers, business and industry and training providers to build a skilled workforce for the future.

 Jobs and Skills WA

 As Western Australia’s economy grows and diversifies, the outlook for jobs is constantly changing.
-From 2018, Jobs and Skills WA is the way the State Government – through the Department – is prioritising its investment in training to focus on courses that support and enable people to take up jobs that are, or will be, in high demand.
+From 2018, Jobs and Skills WA is the way we are prioritising investment in training to focus on courses that support and enable people to take up jobs that are, or will be, in high demand.
 Many qualifications are subsidised, including apprenticeships and traineeships across a range of industries.

 Training providers and schools